 - Ideal for: Couples, small groups and families.

 8. A Montmartre classic.
 La boîte aux lettres

-Those who know the Montmartre neighborhood well do not hesitate to point out that it is one of the best value for money restaurants in the area.
+Those who know the Montmartre district well do not hesitate to point out that it is one of the best value for money restaurants in the area.
 It is a very small but cozy place whose main virtue is its home cooking.
 In its menu there are from French dishes to other options from all over Europe.
-In addition to the tasty dishes and the cozy character of the place, on Sunday nights they offer jazz concerts.
+In addition to the tasty dishes and the cozy character of the place, on Sunday nights they give jazz concerts.

 - Where: Rue Lepic

 - Average price per person: 20-30 euros.

 - Recommended dish: The chicken supreme and the tiramisu.

 - Ideal for: Couples, small families and small groups.

 9. The choice for meat lovers.
 Sacrée Fleur

 Another typical French bistro but specialized in meats.
 Or at least it owes its fame to its menu of meats and the sauces they prepare to accompany them.
 If you are not very carnivorous don't worry, they also have many other typical Parisian options on their menu.
 It is also a good place to taste a good French wine thanks to its cellar full of local wines.